April 2022

 As Liz Heinze, mom to Katie, Tyler, and Faith, all of whom passed from NPC, and daughter Serina who is an active leader of the Niemann-Pick sibling community, explains “the first conference was a game changer not only for my husband and I to meet other parents, but for our children to meet other kids with the same illness.
 And, most helpful for our healthy daughter to make friends with other siblings.
 The friendships we make at the in-person conferences are more precious than gold.
 We look forward to seeing our Niemann-Pick family each year.”

-In effort to provide support for individuals and families affected by Niemann-Pick disease, the NNPDF has for many years made opportunities to bring patients and families together a top priority, and our Annual Family Conference has been the largest gathering of people living with Niemann-Pick disease in the US.
-For 30 years, we have watched as children have met and played with other children, parents shared hugs and coping strategies, families were able to interact together with medical experts.
-And the Conference got bigger every year – because families experienced firsthand the benefits of meeting in-person and they wanted more.
+In an effort to provide support for individuals and families affected by Niemann-Pick disease, the NNPDF has for many years made opportunities to bring patients and families together a top priority, and our Annual Family Conference has been the largest gathering of people living with Niemann-Pick disease in the US.
+For 30 years, we have watched as children have met and played with other children, parents shared hugs and coping strategies, and families were able to interact together with medical experts.
+This year, we also highlighted resources related to health and wellness, including insights into emerging trends like 2024년 코리아카지노사이트에서 추천하는 사이트, which emphasize the importance of community engagement in improving quality of life.
+The Conference got bigger every year because families experienced firsthand the benefits of meeting in person, and they wanted more.

 And then COVID came.
 We rapidly had to find new models to foster connection.
 Zoom was the default, the goal was to make sure we did not lose the sense of community that joining together brings to so many families.
 It sufficed in this unique pandemic situation.
 There was no need to travel – or even dress up—and programs allowed people to easily drop in for shorter or longer periods depending on their schedules.
 But most people agreed that meeting in person – the ability for one-to-one conversations, spontaneous exchanges, and sharing meals – is the best way to build and strengthen the NPD community.
 Virtual connection worked, but the essence and importance of in-person connection was lost.